Cupid's Inspiration: Career

-Separate bands

 In more recent years, there were two bands that toured as "Cupid's Inspiration", one that featured original drummer Roger Gray and another that featured original singer Terry Rice-Milton and bassist Laughton James:

 One of these bands was formed in 2010 by Paul Shanahan, Bob Poole (both members of the band in the 1970s), with Paul Thomas and Rick Medlock, Medlock then being replaced by original member Roger Gray in 2014, who toured until 2021 when Gray retired.
 However he gave his blessing to Shanahan, Poole and Thomas to hire a new drummer and keyboards member to carry on the band.

 Another Cupid's Inspiration band, formed by original members Terry Rice-Milton and Laughton James, was formed in the mid-2010s and lasted for a few years.
 Rice-Milton now sings solo, performing the songs of Cupid's Inspiration.